vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-vsphere-vds-airgap.md

       ```bash
      docker login <URL>
       ```
-   Note:- If your private registry uses a self-signed certificate, save the CA certificate of the registry in "/etc/docker/certs.d/registry.example.com/ca.crt"
+   **Note** If your private registry uses a self-signed certificate, save the CA certificate of the registry in "/etc/docker/certs.d/registry.example.com/ca.crt"
 1. Upload the Images to the Private Registry.
       ```bash
      tanzu isolated-cluster upload-bundle --source-directory <SOURCE-DIRECTORY> --destination-repo <DESTINATION-REGISTRY> --ca-certificate <SECURITY-CERTIFICATE>